Looking for the best gaming headsets in 2018? We tested and reviewed all the highest rated gaming headsets on the market, here is the list.

 The microphone is the best we have yet to try.
-It has incredible noise isolation and a truly intuitive volume control.
+It has incredible noise isolation and a genuinely intuitive volume control.

 Let’s talk about what headsets are all about, sound.
-The sound quality is hard to describe to anyone who hasn’t tried it, you can compare it to the Sennheiser Zero, but even those are put to shame with the Game Ones.
-It is the best, most precise and detailed sound quality we have ever experienced, the SteelSeries Arctis do come surprisingly close though.
+The sound quality is hard to describe to anyone who hasn’t tried it, you can compare it to the Sennheiser Zero, but even those are put to shame with the Game One.
+It is the best, most precise and detailed sound quality we have ever experienced.
+The SteelSeries Arctis do come surprisingly close though.

 The volume controls are cleverly placed on the right ear cup and are very easy to get used to.

-This headset is truly amazing, but it is also very pricey.
+This headset is amazing, but it is also very pricey.
 It is important that we mention that this headset is not a great ”value for money” buy for any gamer.
-You really need to appreciate true sound quality, and you obviously also need quite a lot of money.
+You really need to appreciate pure sound quality, and you obviously also need quite a lot of spare money.